saraswathyamjith/esolangs/README.md

   - **Accuracy**: 0.00%
   - **Subset**: 30 problems

+Interestingly, the LLAMA models are much better at coding in Pyth or Minipy than they are at 0815...

 ### Pyth
-A concise esolang inspired by Python, tested on two benchmarks:
+A concise esolang inspired by Python tested on two benchmarks, both HumanEval and our own EsoEval (collection of simple problems).

 - **`Pytheval.py`**
   Evaluates **OpenAI's gpt-4o-mini** for code generation in Pyth on the HumanEval benchmark with a two-shot approach.